DrosophilaGenomeEvolution/TrEMOLO/README.md

  10.   `NEW_POS` :  position corrected with calculated TSD (only for OUTSIDER)
  11.   `FREQ`  : frequence, normalized
  12.   `FREQ_OPTIMIZED`  : frequence optimized with conversion of clipped read to not clipped (OUTSIDER only)
+ 13.   `SV_SIZE`  : size of the structural variant (may be larger than the size of the TE)
- 13.   `ID_TrEMOLO`  : TrEMOLO ID of the TE
+ 14.   `ID_TrEMOLO`  : TrEMOLO ID of the TE
- 14.   `TYPE`  : type of insertion can be HARD,SOFT (Warning : HARD, SOFT are often false positives),INS,INS_DEL...
+ 15.   `TYPE`  : type of insertion can be HARD,SOFT (Warning : HARD, SOFT are often false positives),INS,INS_DEL...
 (INS_DEL is an insertion located on a deletion of the assembly)

 # How to use TrEMOLO<a name="how_to_use"></a>